 Cross stitchers buy threads in their ever reaching aim to own all 500 DMC threads, we buy aida and other cross stitch fabrics through the year, but the little things that don’t cost the earth and are super useful never seem to get purchased.
 So why not spend a little on yourself ($25 or £20) and improve your cross stitch game.

 Aida Identification Cards – from $5

-When it comes to sheer usefulness of cross stitch tools, an aida identification card, or aida gauge is right up there.
-Many people are unsure if aida gauges are worth getting and so don’t buy one themselves, even though they are frankly one of the most used things in my cross stitch kit.
+When it comes to the sheer usefulness of cross stitch tools, an aida identification card, or aida gauge is right up there.
+I know it might not seem glamorous, and many people are unsure if aida gauges are worth getting at all, and so don’t buy one.
+But they are frankly one of the most useful things in my cross stitch kit.